 The council has adopted the Leader and Cabinet model as its political structure.
 This means that a councillor is appointed as leader of the executive and is then responsible for appointments to the Cabinet, allocation of portfolios and the delegation of executive functions.
 A Mayor is also elected by councillors each year to represent the council at civic events and to raise funds for the Mayor's nominated charities.
 The management of the council is led by the Chief Executive supported by four Strategic Directors.

 There are Cabinet Members for

-- Communications and transformation
+- Service quality and transformation

 - Finance and risk

-- Environment
+- Communications

 - Built environment and wellbeing

 - Housing and asset management

 - Sport, leisure and communities

-- Local economy
+- Climate Emergency and local economy